 2. Don’t put all of your eggs in the social media basket.

-While online marketing has been popular for the past 20 years and there has been more and more emphasis on social media marketing during the past 12 years, it is important to use a mixture of online and off-line strategies to market association events.
+While online marketing has been popular for the past 20 years and there has been more and more emphasis on social media marketing during the past 12 years, it is important to use a mixture of online and off-line strategies for association event marketing.

 A conference in Europe with major industry headliners was recently cancelled due to low ticket sales despite extensive social media promotion.